 Right-Hand Drive – RHD

-Your UK supplied car will be right hand drive.
+Your UK supplied car will be right-hand drive.
 This can make overtaking a bit more awkward.
-Doesn’t matter in Brittany though as there is no traffic!!
-And what there is are usually tractors!
-Plus you know exactly how close to the ditch you can get as you are right next to it when that French driver comes around a bend in the middle of the road!
+It doesn’t matter in Brittany though, as there is no traffic!
+And what little traffic that is there is usually made up of tractors!
+Plus, it helps you know exactly how close to the ditch you can get as you are right next to it when that French driver comes around a bend in the middle of the road!